hoytchang/Stock-Classifier/README.md

 ![alt text](https://github.com/hoytchang/Stock-Classifier/blob/master/Figure_2.png)

 In the ROA vs ROE scatter plot below, we see some correlation between those two features.
-This is not surprising, because ROA and ROE have the same numberator, which is earnings.
+This is not surprising, because ROA and ROE have the same numerator, which is earnings.

 ![alt text](https://github.com/hoytchang/Stock-Classifier/blob/master/Figure_9.png)